-If you are using these defense mechanisms more often than not, then you may be cursed by the hallucination of comfort.
+If you are using defense mechanisms more often than not, you may be cursed by the hallucination of comfort.
 Although comfort is “comfortable”, it can be deceptive.
 Some people like to stay in their comfort zone, then complain that everything always happens to them.

 You have the option of getting uncomfortable to learn all about something to make your life easier, yet you may choose not to, making your life more difficult.
 Like getting a new remote control with 50 buttons.
 You could read the manual and learn each function, or get angry every time you want to turn up the TV because you can’t figure out the buttons.

 By not risking discomfort, you honor stagnation.
 Let me say that again, because I love to repeat things that can really help if you truly adopt them:

 And sometimes you are honoring your victimhood, if that is such a word.